How I accidentally became a guide to a pro blind skateboarder at Exposure 2024

 I instantly recognized two obstacles Coco was navigating: a.
 His sponsor still had yet to give him his hotel details and b.
 The event organizers still had not given Coco access to the bowl he was expected to skate the next morning.
 This second obstacle was particularly concerning - it is typical for Coco to need to get the lay of the land of a park before being able to skate it with confidence.
 He does this by utilizing all of his other sensory feedback: tapping around the area with his cane, feeling surfaces with his hands and board, and listening for other skaters to hear where obstacles and lips are.
 Without this crucial prep time, he would essentially be skating blind in a much more literal sense than usual.
 After a brief exchange of pleasantries he made it clear to me that he needed to get these things done tonight.

-A big challenge here was the fact that literally no one in that scene was aware of my existence other than Coco (he and I met at the CSUN assistive technology conference) and one friend, Addie, who he was traveling with and had just introduced me to.
+A big challenge here was the fact that literally no one in that scene was aware of my existence other than Coco (he and I met at the 39th annual CSUN Assistive Technology Conference) and one friend, Addie, who he was traveling with and had just introduced me to.
 Not only did they not know who I was- they also didn't know why I was there or the extent of my accessibility expertise.
 Most importantly, it became clear immediately that this event was not ready for a blind skater.

-For context, Exposure was in its 13th year of existence and traditionally focused on elevating women and girl skaters, but this year decided to open things up for adaptive skaters.
+For context, Exposure was in its 13th year of existence and traditionally focused on elevating women and girl skaters, but this year decided to open things up for adaptive skaters- the terminology preferred by disabled skaters.
 Some people involved with the event knew Coco and encouraged him to participate around the time that he began exploring vert skating so he decided to bite and sign up.

 So here I was, needing to track down an important Etnies representative for hotel details and figure out how to get Coco access to the bowl that night, with the sun already setting.
-Add to this the fact that I am disabled myself, with primarily cognitive and neurological disabilities, and had just flown from Maine to San Diego - I was utterly exhausted in every way possible.
-The irony wasn't lost on me: I had come to support my friend, and now found myself navigating an accessibility crisis while managing my own accessibility needs.
+Add to this the fact that I am disabled myself, with primarily neurological/cognitive disabilities, and had just flown from Maine to San Diego - I was utterly exhausted in every way possible.
+The irony wasn't lost on me: I had come to support my friend, and now found myself navigating an accessibility crisis while managing my own disabilities.

 Next goal: get to the bowl so Coco could get oriented.
 We even opted to try reaching the bowl before checking into the hotel.
 The issue was that the competition area was still a construction zone when we arrived - they were still building the halfpipe.
 We were met with noticeable frustration from the crew working the event, as we had become a safety concern.
 They basically just said, "This is a construction zone, you can't be here, and the bowl is wet right now anyway."
 Coco immediately expressed intense anxiety about how he was possibly supposed to skate the bowl the next morning.

-I grabbed his shoulder and said, "Listen man, I wake up at 4am every morning - we will get you here early, and I will do whatever I need to do."
+I grabbed his shoulder and said, "Listen man, I'm usually up before the sun - we will get you here early, and I will do whatever I need to do."
 He quickly relaxed a bit, and we shifted focus to dropping our stuff at the hotel and getting some food, as well as getting into a competition preparation mindset that was less occupied by anxiety.
 Thankfully Coco, Addie, and I managed to all calm down after eating at a particularly accommodating restaurant.
 This place, like all of Encinitas, was beyond busy, but we were immediately met with kindness and offered a booth by the window.

 It's important to picture the scene: Addie has a disability similar to Cerebral Palsy and walks with canes.
 Coco had put his cane away due to how busy downtown Encinitas was, so he had his hand on my shoulder following me, with Addie behind us.
 There I was, the apparently abled person, asking for a table at a busy restaurant.
 We must have looked like a very short cha cha line of varying types of disability.
 By this point I had dark circles under my eyes.
 The hostess was incredibly sweet, clearly seeing we were dealing with a lot, and I'm not sure I've ever experienced such hospitality at a restaurant before.